Things to do in San Pietro Island and Sant’Antioco in Sardinia

 Click here for rates and to book.

-Where to stay, hotels in San Pietro Island
+Top hotels in San Pietro Island

 Le Saline Suites is a favourite bed and breakfast in Carloforte.
 It features a terrace, free WiFi and comfortable rooms.
 Guests can use also a microwave and tea and coffee-making facilities.

-Carilla is a comfortable accommodation in Carloforte.
+Carilla is comfortable accommodation in Carloforte.
 Guests can enjoy a common living room to relax, a buffet breakfast and comfortable rooms.
 Some units include a sitting area or a balcony.

-Where to stay, hotels in Sant’Antioco
+Top hotels in Sant’Antioco